Multiparameter resolvent trace expansion for elliptic boundary problems: Resolvent kernel as a polyhomogeneous conormal distribution

 Assume for simplicity that $\mu$ varies along a ray within $\Gamma$, which we identify with $\R^+$.
 Then the Schwartz kernel $K_{A_B}$ of the resolvent $(A_B +\mu^q)^{-1}$ is a distribution on $\R^+_{1/\mu} \times M^2$.
-Choose local coordinates $(x,y)$ and $(\wx,\wy)$ on the two copies of $M$ in a collar neighborhood of the boundary, where $x$ and $\wx$ are the boundary defining functions, with non-uniform behaviour at
+Choose local coordinates $(x,y)$ and $(\wx,\wy)$ on the two copies of $M$ in a collar neighborhood of the boundary, where $x$ and $\wx$ are the boundary defining functions.
+The Schwartz kernel $K_{A_B}$ admits a non-uniform behaviour at

 This non-uniform behaviour is resolved by considering an appropriate blowup $\mathscr{M}^2_b$ of $\R^+\times M^2$ at $\mathscr{C}$ and $\mathscr{D}$, a procedure introduced by Melrose, see \cite{Mel:TAP}, such that the kernels $K_{A_B}, K_A$ lift to polyhomogeneous distributions on the manifold with corners $\mathscr{M}^2_b$ in the sense of the following definition.